Deciding between Round 1 and Round 2?

 Who should plan to apply in Round 1?Those who wish to receive their decisions before the end of the year

 Applicants from overrepresented industries such as finance, management consulting, and IT have a distinct advantage if they apply in Round 1.
+This is due to the fact that MBA programs value fostering a diverse student composition.
+The MBA admissions committee considers the work experience and cultural background of its applicants to create an enriching experience for its participants, hoping to draw on unique contributions each student can bring.
+Thus, they would balance the representation from each sector and demographic.
 Additionally, those who are reapplicants should plan to submit in Round 1.
 By Round 2, there may be many applicants who have already been admitted with remarkably similar profiles or improved applications.
 If you can apply in the first round, by all means, do so!
 However, if you’re missing any important elements, it makes sense to wait to apply later when you can present your best self.

 Who should wait to apply?Applicants who have room to improve in their applications

 Business school applicants often begin their MBA applications aiming for Round 1, yet don’t quite hit their target GMAT scores.
 However, your GMAT score matters much more than the round in which you submit.
 If your GMAT score is 35 points or more below the school’s average, you will likely be in the bottom 10% of admits.
 You’ll have a far greater advantage if you raise your GMAT score than if you submit in Round 1, so wait and raise the score—even if you’re a candidate from traditional industries.
+An honest assessment if you can raise your GMAT score or if you have put in enough time, maximized available resources to help you fulfill your potential in terms of the GMAT score is necessary.
+Not only will boosting your GMAT score increase your MBA admissions chances but also raise possibilities of getting awarded a scholarship thereby putting additional funds in your pocket and improving returns on your investment, as well as adding distinction to your profile.
+As a bonus, you will feel more at peace with yourself even if you don’t make it, having put forth a best effort for your application rather than dwelling on what-ifs had you submitted a rushed application package.
 If you’d like to work on your applications and raise your GMAT score, take advantage of Veritas Prep’s GMAT Prep + Admissions Consulting bundles.

 Veritas Prep’s process is designed